shapeoko/Shapeoko_2/Instructions/10_firstJob.md

 ##Engrave Border
 Select the inside rounded rectangle (the one we made in step #3).
 Click CAM -> Follow Path Operation.
 Fill in the following values, then click OK.
-Your line will look highlighted yellow.
+Your line will be highlighted yellow.

 ![engrave border](http://placehold.it/400x400)